Will You Be There: Live performances

-Jackson first performed "Will You Be There" following "Black or White" during MTV's 10th Anniversary special that was taped in the summer of 1991 and later aired on ABC in November that year prior to the release of Dangerous, and would later perform it again throughout the Dangerous World Tour.
-During the spoken outro, he would sometimes have children in tow while an angel, played by Angela Ice in the 10th Anniversary performance, appears from behind and uses her wings to embrace him at the conclusion of the song.
+"Will You Be There" along with "Black or White" both made their live debuts at MTV's 10th anniversary special that was taped in the summer of 1991 and later aired on ABC the day after the release of Dangerous on November 27 that year.
+Jackson would later perform it again throughout the Dangerous World Tour.
+The angel at the end of the 10th anniversary performance was played by Angela Ice.

 At the 25th NAACP Image Awards in 1993 where Jackson accepted "Entertainer of the Year" that night, Daryl Coley, Patti LaBelle and the Voices of Faith Choir performed the song with Jackson joining in at the end.
-The song was planned for the HIStory World Tour (1996–1997), but was not included in final set list.
+The song was planned for the HIStory World Tour but was not included in the final setlist.
 A version was released on the 2004 DVD Live in Bucharest: The Dangerous Tour.
 Jackson would have performed the song for the This Is It concerts which never took place due to his sudden death.
 The rehearsal for it, which took place on June 23, was not featured in the film This Is It (although it appears briefly on the DVD/Blu-ray bonus features), but was confirmed to have been part of the concert.

 Other performances

-Jennifer Hudson performed the song at Michael Jackson's memorial service on July 7, 2009.
+Jennifer Hudson performed the song at Jackson's memorial service on July 7, 2009.

-The song was also covered by the band Boyce Avenue on their 2010 album Influential Sessions.
-Sales of this song on iTunes were used to raise money for relief of the 2010 Haiti earthquake through the American Red Cross.
-Band member Alejandro Manzano said "...though we knew that any cover of [Michael Jackson's] music would pale in comparison to the original, we were still compelled to give a shout out to the late great in this time of need, by doing our rendition of one of our favorite songs of his, 'Will You Be There.'"
+Boyce Avenue included a cover of the song on their 2010 album Influential Sessions.
+Proceeds from sales of the cover as a single were donated to the American Red Cross to aid victims of the 2010 Haiti earthquake.
+Boyce Avenue frontman Alejandro Manzano said that "...though we knew that any cover of [Michael Jackson's] music would pale in comparison to the original, we were still compelled to give a shout out to the late great in this time of need, by doing our rendition of one of our favorite songs of his, 'Will You Be There.'"

 Michael Lynche performed the song on the ninth season of American Idol on May 11, 2010, prior to being eliminated from the Final 4.

-Melanie Amaro performed the song in the first season of The X Factor on 2011.
+Melanie Amaro performed the song in the first season of the American version The X Factor in 2011.
 She survived during elimination bouts at judges' houses.

-Fleur East performed the song on the eleventh season of the original The X Factor in the United Kingdom on November 8, 2014, during Queen vs. Michael Jackson week.
+Fleur East performed the song on the 11th season of the British version of The X Factor on November 8, 2014, during Queen vs. Michael Jackson week.

-"Will You Be There" was included in the "Heal the World – Will You Be There" number in Michael Jackson: The Immortal World Tour.
+A remix of "Will You Be There" was included in Cirque du Soleil's 2011 show Michael Jackson: The Immortal World Tour.